 These cute sandwich cookies are a buttery, chocolaty, nutty delight with a delicious jelly/preserves and rum-hazelnut filling.
 They are almost like a mini fancy torte.
 The original recipe was created in 1849 in the spa town of Bad Ischl, in Austria, as a treat for the Emperor Franz Joseph I of the Austro-Hungarian Empire.
 Click here to go to Ischl Torte Cookie recipe.

-My Czech mother-in-law’s Vanilkové Rohlíčky are the most melt-in-your-mouth version I’ve ever tried.
+My Czech mother-in-law’s Vanilkové Rohlíčky are the best versions I’ve ever tried.
 This popular buttery vanilla and nut cookie is enjoyed throughout much of Central Europe.
-It tastes great the first day, and even better as they age.
-I always make plenty!
 They are my husband’s current favorite cookie.
-My mother-in-law used roasted hazelnuts in this recipe, which is our favorite, but other nuts can be used.
-The pictured vanilla crescents are smaller than they appear.
+My mother-in-law used roasted hazelnuts in this recipe, but other nuts can be used.
 I make them to be a two-bite cookie, which is only one-bite size for my husband.
 Click here to go to Vanilla Crescent recipe.

 There are no nuts in these buttery Linzer Tart cookies (Linecké Koláčky)!
 They have a lovely hint of lemon and a burst of delicious jelly/preserves goodness.
 I love these so much with raspberry or red currant preserves, but other flavors would work, too.
 I buy the highest quality preserves available.
 These are less crunchy and more melt-in-your mouth than other Linzer cookies.
 They hold up well.
 I sometimes make a double batch because these are my personal favorite Christmas cookies.
 Click here to go to Linzer Tart Cookie recipe.